tongwu-msft/azure-rest-api-specs/index.md

 ### Acquire an access token

-After you have a valid client registration, you can acquire an access token for integrating with Azure AD in either of two ways:
+After you have a valid client registration, you have two ways to integrate with Azure AD to acquire an access token:

-* The Azure AD platform- and language-neutral OAuth2 service endpoints, which is what we use in this article.
-Like the instructions for the Azure REST API endpoints you are using, the instructions provided in this section make no assumptions about your client's platform, language, or script when using the Azure AD endpoints.
+* The Azure AD platform- and language-neutral OAuth2 service endpoints, which we use in this article.
+Like the instructions for the Azure REST API endpoints you are using, the instructions provided in this section assume nothing about your client's platform or language/script when you use the Azure AD endpoints.
 The endpoints can send and receive HTTPS requests to and from Azure AD, and parse the response message.
 * The platform- and language-specific Azure AD Authentication Libraries (ADAL).
 The libraries provide asynchronous wrappers for the OAuth2 endpoint requests, and robust token-handling features such as caching and refresh token management.
 For more details, including reference documentation, library downloads, and sample code, see [Azure Active Directory Authentication Libraries][AAD-Auth-Libraries].

 The two Azure AD endpoints that you useg to authenticate your client and acquire an access token are referred to as the OAuth2 `/authorize` and `/token` endpoints.
-How you use them depends on your application's registration and the type of [OAuth2 authorization grant flow][AAD-Glossary-Authorization-Grant] you need to support your application at run time.
+How you use them depends on your application's registration and the type of [OAuth2 authorization grant flow][AAD-Glossary-Authorization-Grant] you need to support your application at runtime.
 For the purposes of this article, we assume that your client will use one of the following authorization grant flows: authorization code or client credentials.
 To acquire the access token that you will use in the remaining sections, follow the instructions for the authorization grant flow that best matches your scenario.

 #### Authorization code grant (interactive clients)